“How Can I Stop My Garage Door From Sticking Shut In Winter?

 Changing the slope of a concrete floor isn’t practical, but I have seen Vaseline help.
 Smear a coat on the rubber door sweep and the ice can’t grab the sweep with nearly as good a grip.
 It works well for some, so it’s worth a try.

-Another option is to keep the door open for longer periods of time, if possible.
+Another option is to keep the door open for longer periods of time, if possible (even a little).
 Anything you can do to allow this water to dry will help reduce (or even eliminate) the problem.
 Sprinkling salt or sand on the floor right where the door comes down is another tactic that can work.
 As a last resort, you might consider removing the door seal altogether.
 If your garage isn’t heated (and most are not), then there’s no energy loss in removing the rubber seal.
+A metal or wood door alone won’t stick to the floor.

 I hope this article helps.
 Please consider helping me cover the cost of creating and publishing content like this.
 Click the “buy me a coffee” button at the link below.
 It’ll take you to a fast, simple and safe way to make a contribution.
 Thank you very much for helping to keep this website up and running.